opencelium/opencelium/docs/gettinginvolved/installation.rst

 	mysql_secure_installation

 .. note::
 	Sometimes setting password doesn't work prperly by mysql_secure_installation.
-Use this command to test your password:
+Please check with this command:

 	.. code-block:: sh
 		:linenos:

-		mysql -u root -p
+		mysql -u root

-	If this dosn't work, please set your password with this command:
+	If this works (without your password), please set your password again with this command:

 	.. code-block:: sh
 		:linenos: